decentralized-web-browser/decentralized-web-browser/README.md

 4. Once the job has been processed, get the file with: `iexec result <tx-hash> --save`
 5. Convert the file to html by changing it's name to: `page.html` or similar
 6. Open the file and check the offline website that you just downloaded

+You can test the dapp locally by executing the file `./apps/WebBrowser <your-url-here>` or `./apps/WebBrowser.exe <your-url-here>` depending on if you're using linux or windows.
+You can also execute the file webBrowser.js with: `node apps/webBrowser.js <your-url-here>` if you have node.js installed.
 ## [Examples](./examples)
 If you want, you can set the url in the `iexec.js` file instead of passing it as a parameter.
 Modify the file like this:
 ```